jmaasch/jmaasch.github.io/projects.md

 ## `pennR` University of Pennsylvania Color Palettes.

 This package provides 13 color palettes based on the official school colors of the University of Pennsylvania.
-These color palettes are intended for data visualizations that must easily harmonize with Penn's official logo, e.g. conference poster figures. *Note: This package is not endorsed in any way by the University of Pennsylvania.*
+These color palettes are intended for data visualizations that must easily harmonize with Penn's official logo, e.g. conference poster figures.
+View the <a href="https://github.com/jmaasch/pennR/" style="color: rgb(167,55,75)" target="_blank"><font color="A7374B">GitHub repository</font></a> for further installation instructions, usage recommendations, and demo gallery. *Note: This package is not endorsed in any way by the University of Pennsylvania.*

 If you would like a custom package based on your own school colors, message me at <a href="https://www.linkedin.com/in/jmaasch" style="color: rgb(167,55,75)" target="_blank"><font color="A7374B"> www.linkedin.com/in/jmaasch</font></a>.